ujale/TAS/module5B/README.md

 from selenium.webdriver.support import expected_conditions as EC
-Step 4: start writing your code either directly into the py file or within a function Step 5: declare the desired capabilities in the main function Step 6: Start your appium server (appium GUI) and ensure its the port on the appium server that is set as command executor path
+Step 4: start writing your code either directly into the py file or within a function Step 5: declare the desired capabilities in the main function To get the device name, on your emulator go to Settings > Search for 'About Emulated device' > you will see device name https://prnt.sc/_Cm3EwShCf3I
+Step 6: Start your appium server (appium GUI) and ensure its the port on the appium server that is set as command executor path